Orin-Labs/www/public/memo.md

 # Orin

-Tutoring is a product that already has PMF.
+**Tutoring is a product that already has PMF.**

 The U.S. private tutoring market generates $25B annually, with the global market nearing $125B.
 This market spans general tutoring, career specific tutoring, test prep services, and more, with the average tutor costing $40-80/hr—even more for specialized topic areas.

 It’s an incredibly simple product in concept, yet extremely difficult in execution.

 When you buy tutoring services, you’re rarely buying information.
-You used to be-but not anymore.
 Everything a tutor will teach you is available, for free, and only one Google search away.

 So why do we still spend so much money on tutoring?